Note: This page is will be constantly updated as new ideas and research come in. Please register for updates.

-On a high level, each person on this planet brings with them unique knowledge, wisdom, and capability that they share the broader society.
-Chronic illness/death detract from humanity’s valuable resources.
+On a high level, each person on this planet brings with them unique knowledge, wisdom, and capability that they can share with the broader society.
+Chronic illnesses and death detract from humanity’s valuable resources.
 The goal, therefore, should be to keep each human consciousness alive as long as possible.

 Education is our primary means of transferring knowledge from one generation to the next.
-The more efficiently and completely we can do this, the better off civilization will be as we will be able to innovate faster.
+The more efficiently we can do this, the better off civilization will be.

-Our concern is that recent human progress, particularly since the industrial revolution, is akin to a dying star that shines most brightly just before its own mass forces it to collapse in on itself.
+My concern is that recent human progress since the industrial revolution, is akin to a dying star that shines most brightly just before its own mass forces it to collapse in on itself.
 Like an elder star, the only means of continuing to shine is to continue to push outward with ever greater force.

 Therefore, we should do everything in our power to sustain and accelerate technological advancement.
 This can be done via:

 Economic growth is necessary as a means of expanding the opportunities and capabilities of citizens such they can live their lives to their full potential.
-When people live their lives to their full potential, they can contribute meaningfully can to society as a whole.
+When people live out their potential, they can contribute meaningfully to society as a whole.
 There exists a reciprocal relationship between the society and the individual, each contributing to the other.

 Economic growth, as history shows, must be inclusive for it to be sustainable.
-It should also strive to minimize environmental damage, at least as far as it can without violating the laws of conservation of energy and matter.
+Growth should also strive to minimize environmental damage, at least as far as possible, without violating the laws of conservation of energy and matter.
 This can be achieved through the following basic principles:

-People have a tendency to treat Western style democratic representative government as an “end” of the development of government which began with monarchs, evolved into limited \monarchies, and then into modern representative democracy.
+People in America have a tendency to treat Western style democratic representative government as the ultimate form of government.
+They see it as an “end,” which began with monarchs, evolved into limited monarchies, and then into modern representative democracy.

-Therefore, the more effective government is at generating sounds policy, the more growth and development that will result.
-Western-style democracy is certainly not the only, nor the best means of achieving this.
+Therefore, the more effective government is at generating sound policy, the more growth and development that will result.
+Western-style democracy is certainly not the only, nor the best, means of achieving this.
 I propose, where possible, to introduce new forms of democracy.